Cosmology of fermionic dark energy coupled to curvature

 \section{Fermions in Curved Spacetime}

-Fermions in general relativity were studied in detail in \cite{Samojeden:2010rs} also with cosmological applications ~\cite{Chimento:2007fx,Myrzakulov:2010du,Ribas:2016ulz}.
+In this section we construct the scenario of fermionic cosmology in FTT.
+We first briefly review the basics of fermions in curved spacetime, and then we present the Lagrangian of the model, extracting the equations of motion.
+Fermions in a cosmological background have been widely discussed in \cite{Saha:2019ztr}.
 The tetrad formalism was used to combine the gauge group of general relativity with a spinor matter field.
 The tetrad $e^{a}_{\mu}$ and the metric $g_{\mu\nu} $ tensors are related through

 with Latin indices refer to the local inertial frame with the Minkowski metric $\eta_{ab}$, while Greek indices denote the local coordinate basis of the manifold.